Endershade98/Endershade98/README.md

   - Delete tables
   - Insert and update data

-- [Spotify Analysis Project](https://github.com/GiovanniP9/Progetto_Analisi_Spotify) (team project): This project is an in-depth analysis of Spotify music data, exploring the daily charts from 2018 up to October 2020.
+- [Spotify Data Analysis](https://github.com/GiovanniP9/Progetto_Analisi_Spotify) (team project): This project is an in-depth analysis of Spotify music data, exploring the daily charts from 2018 up to October 2020.
 Using Python and libraries such as pandas, matplotlib, and seaborn, the goal is to uncover musical trends, analyze the performance of songs and artists, and visualize changes over time.
 Features:
   - Statistical Analysis of Daily Rankings
   - Exploration of the performance of the most listened-to songs over time